 But whatever your reason for taking an adventure may be…embrace it.
 Own it.
 Live the adventure on your terms and not to make someone else happy.

 Adventures can be hard (and expensive) but that doesn’t mean you shouldn’t take them

 Moving to Tennessee has cost literally hundreds of hours and tens of thousands of dollars.
-In fact, when you factor in closing costs, realtor commissions, UHaul trucks from the moving company in Salt Lake City, and all the random moving expenses you never think about, I estimate the move cost us between $40k-$50k.
+In fact, when you factor in closing costs, realtor commissions and all the random moving expenses you never think about, I estimate the move cost us between $40k-$50k.

 That’s a lot of money.

 In fact, it’s so much that most of us would look at it and immediately dismiss the entire idea.